sshaar/clef2020-factchecking-task1/README.md

 ### Evaluation metrics

-The ranked list per topic will be evaluated using ranking evaluation measures (MAP, P@5,10…,P@30).
+The official evaluation measure is MAP, but we also report (P@5,10…,P@30).

 ## Baseline